Get Your Energy Back: The Best Exercises For Women In Menopause

 Aerobic activity can help you shed excess pounds and maintain a healthy weight.
 Try brisk walking, jogging, cycling, swimming or water aerobics.
 If you’re a beginner, start with 10 minutes a day and gradually increase the intensity and duration.

 The North American Menopause Society (NAMS) recommends interval training, which incorporates exercise at a healthy rate, increasing intensity for a short sprint, then repeating.
 One example is walking for five minutes, then jogging for one minute, then walking again, repeating the minute of jogging for several intervals.
 Research published in The Journal of Mid-life Health also cited the importance of exercise during and beyond menopause to maintain optimal health during this period.

-Of course, if you are a nostalgic gen x woman nothing can stop you to get physical, channel your inner Olivia Newton-John or Jane Fonda, jump and try out some 80s aerobics workouts (we love Frame Online).
+Of course, if you are a nostalgic gen x woman nothing can stop you to get physical, channelling your inner Olivia Newton-John or Jane Fonda, jumping and trying out some 80s aerobics workouts (we love Frame Online).
 A fun mix of cardio and muscular strength and endurance.
-All lycra and leg warmers welcome.
+All lycra and leg warmers are welcome.

 - Strength training

 The World Health Organization recommends resistance training twice weekly for all adults.
 It is especially important in postmenopausal women where decreases in muscle strength, bone mineral density, and basal metabolic rate are accelerated.
 When you incorporate strength training such as lifting weights or engaging in squats, lunges, pushups, and other body resistance moves, it builds muscle while helping to burn calories, and can help to reverse some of the impacts of chronically high cortisol levels.
 What’s more, strength training can reduce the risk of osteoporosis, which is high for many pre-menopausal and menopausal women.